Release Date(s)1978 (September 25, 2018)

 Carpenter is one of those rare filmmakers who understands that the scariest part of the roller coaster ride isn’t the hairpin turns and insane loops.
 It’s that long, slow climb up that first impossibly high hill.
 Halloween has one of the best long, slow climbs of any horror movie ever made.
 Carpenter and cinematographer Dean Cundey find every possible way of revealing The Shape... emerging from the shadows, glimpsed in the distance, seen from behind.
 Their skill combined with that iconic mask and blank slate costume create a threatening symbol of death that retains its power to this day.
 This is great filmmaking at work.

-Halloween was shot on 35mm photochemical film using Panavision Panaflex cameras and anamorphic lenses.
-For this release, the film was scanned in full native 4K, given an HDR grade (both HDR10 and Dolby Vision options are available), and it’s presented here in the proper 2.35:1 theatrical aspect ratio.
+Halloween was shot on 35 mm photochemical film using Panavision Panaflex cameras and anamorphic lenses.
+For this release, an interpositive element was scanned in full native 4K, given an HDR grade (both HDR10 and Dolby Vision options are available), and it’s presented here in the proper 2.35:1 theatrical aspect ratio.
 To start with, it must be said that there’s never been more subtle detail visible in film’s image on disc than there is here.
 Considering that this is a film shot in 1978, there’s also a bit more grain, which is as it should be.
 Some shots are optically soft as filmed, and there’s the usual optical softness around the edges of the frame that results from the use of anamorphic lenses, but that is as its always been.
 The HDR grade is subtle, deepening the blacks a bit and also adding more natural brightness to the highlights.
 You see this in subtle things, like the glint of light off a knife blade or the shimmer of young Michael’s halloween costume in the film’s opening scene.
 But you also see it in lightning, lamps and car headlights, the warm glow of sunset as Laurie and her friend are driving on Halloween eve, and especially the oppressively bright overcast sky as Laurie is walking to school.
 Better still, the color timing retains its proper cool autumn look in the daytime Haddonfield scenes, as well as the cool blue tint of the nighttime sequences.
 And yet there’s still more natural nuance in skin tones, lamp light, and candle light glowing from the eyes of jack-o’-lanterns.
-It’s hard to imagine that this film could ever look better than it does here.
+It’s hard to imagine that this film could look better than it does here, but this film has been released so many times, one never knows.
 [Editor’s Note: We’ve confirmed with Lionsgate that both director John Carpenter and cinematographer Dean Cundy approved this new 4K transfer and HDR grade.]

 When the 35th Anniversary Blu-ray was released (see our review here), there was some controversy as to whether the disc included the original mono audio or not.
 Investigation confirmed that it was, in fact, not the original audio, but a faux mono downmix (the correct mono audio was later included on the Halloween: The Complete Collection BD box set from Scream Factory – see our review here).
 Unfortunately, that 35th Anniversary BD mono audio is what’s included on this 4K release in Dolby Digital format.
 You can tell the difference in a few ways, but one of them is that the opening credits music is slightly different and the scene where Dr. Loomis and the nurse drive up to the sanitarium has a few more thunderclaps that were added later.
 So if you want original mono audio, the Scream Factory disc is still the only place you can find it on Blu-ray.
 Of course, the 4K disc also includes the newer English Dolby TrueHD 7.1 mix, which was introduced on the 35th Anniversary BD.
 Its sound is fuller and more engrossing, while still retaining the ominous silences of the original mono.
 Sound effects cues have more impact and a more natural linger and decay.
 Bass is subtle, but welcome.
 Carpenter’s iconic score is presented with terrific fidelity and depth.